akheron/typera/README.md

 app.put('/:id', run(updateUser))
 ```

-Remember how `updateUser` captured the `id` route parameter?
-The route
+Remember how the `updateUser` route handler used the `id` route
-definition in the above examples is where it comes from.
-If you need
+parameter?
+The route definition in the above examples is where it
-multiple route parameters, adjust the decoder passed to `routeParams`
+comes from.
+If you need multiple route parameters, adjust the decoder
-accordingly.
+passed to `routeParams` accordingly.

 TODO
 ----

+- Add more status codes to `typera.Response`
+- Decode an return headers
 - Support Express in addition to Koa, create `typera-koa` and `typera-express` packages
 - Add reference docs
 - Run tests in CI